Spade

 The name Spade has 1 syllable and is pronounced sp-AYD, making it easy to pronounce and remember.

-Common nicknames for Spade include Spa, Spy, and Spaie.
+Common nicknames for Spade include Spa, Spy, Spie, and Spakins.
 These shorter forms provide casual alternatives while keeping the elegance of the full name.